What Are Suboxone Withdrawal Symptoms?

 - Available to provide long-term support

-Through comprehensive treatment that includes medical care to address detox and associated withdrawal symptoms as well as therapeutic intervention, medication may not be necessary to stabilize in recovery.
+Through comprehensive treatment that includes medical care to address detox and associated withdrawal symptoms as well as therapeutic intervention, medication may not be necessary.

 Key Characteristics of Nonmedicated Detox

 - Alternative therapies to manage physical withdrawal symptoms

 - Therapeutic follow-up care

 The key to maintaining sobriety for the long-term is therapy.
 Without it, it will be impossible to remain abstinent for any relevant length of time.
 Depending on the experience of the client leading up to and during addiction, and goals for the future, the therapeutic choices incorporated into an individualized treatment plan may vary widely from person to person.
 In most cases, however, a therapeutic treatment plan to address Suboxone addiction will include:

 - Evaluation and assessment: A full understanding of all the issues that play a role in a person’s use of drugs is essential to creating a directed and effective treatment plan.
 Behavioral disorders, co-occurring mental health disorders, underlying medical conditions, trauma, and more are identified early on in order to ensure that these issues are all addressed during the treatment process.

 - Unique treatment plan: Depending on the results of the evaluation and assessment, the person’s goals for recovery, length of time in treatment, and available resources, a unique treatment plan is created.